enyojs/enyo-docs/developer-guide/key-concepts/components.md

 ## Events

-Similarly, events are placed in an `"events"` block.
+Similarly, events are placed in an `events` block.
 To fire an event, we call the associated `"do"` method, another convenience provided by Enyo.
 For example, to fire the `onTriggered` event, we call `doTriggered`.
 You may pass a single argument to the `"do"` method--an event object that will be passed along